pratibha1708/Spatial-Data-and-Asset-Facilities-Management-for-cricket-stadium/README.md

 There are 13 tables created, with 5 of them having location components and 8 of them without geospatial components.

 ## 2. constraints.sql
---> There are 4 constraints here which are:
+--> There are 4 constraints here which are: <br>
     2.1 Primary keys: Primary keys ensure that each row of data has an identifier.
-There are 13 primary constraints 2.2 Foreign keys: Foreign keys join one table to another.There are 30 foreign constraints.
+There are 13 primary constraints <br>
+    2.2 Foreign keys: Foreign keys join one table to another.There are 30 foreign constraints. <br>
     2.3 Unique constraints: Unique constraints validates entries only if they are unique.
-There are 12 primary constraints 2.4 Check constraints: Check constraints ensure that the user doesn't enter values into the database which are not expected.
+There are 12 primary constraints <br>
+    2.4 Check constraints: Check constraints ensure that the user doesn't enter values into the database which are not expected.
 Eg: Entering abbreviations when        the database expects actual words.
-There is 3 check constraints.
+There is 3 check constraints. <br>

 ## 3. insertdata.sql
 This holds the commands to inset data into the tables.